 The curriculum is the sum of all children’s experience at school.
 The curriculum seeks to secure for all pupils irrespective of gender or cultural, religious or social background entitlement to a number of areas of learning.
 It also seeks to develop skills, knowledge and understanding necessary for pupils’ self fulfilment and development as active and responsible citizens.

 With National Curriculum being introduced by the Government in 2014, we have been working hard to refresh our school approach and provision for pupils.
 As part of this work we have adapted aspects of our existing Cornerstones Curriculum; a nationally recognised approach for delivering outstanding learning opportunities for children.

 What is the Cornerstone Curriculum?

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
-Our new curriculum provides lots of learning challenges throughout the academic year and requires the children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.
+Our curriculum provides lots of learning challenges throughout the academic year and requires the children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 There is also an essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.